Xe/site/blog/fly.io-heroku-replacement.markdown

 Even more critical is that every app gets its own static IP address that you can use for IP based firewall rules.
-This is something that was straight up impossible in Heroku due to Heroku being a reseller of AWS, but since fly.io owns their own infreastructure and IP space, they can do this with ease.
+This is something that was straight up impossible in Heroku due to Heroku being a reseller of AWS, but since fly.io owns their own infrastructure and IP space, they can do this with ease.
 Your applications can be reached on a predictable IP and they will have outgoing connections with the same IP.